Qucs/qucs-help/source/BasSim.rst

 Also variable prefixes used to designate data from different simulators (Table 2.2)

-Table 2.2 Qucs and SPICE Variable name prefixes
+Table 2.2 Qucs and SPICE variable name prefixes

 +----------------------------------+-----------------------------------------+
 | Prefix                           |   Explanation                           |